What we've learned from North Korea's missile tests

 On March 6, North Korea launched four "Extended-Range Scuds" (Scud-ER) simultaneously from mobile launchers on a road.

-This is a liquid-fueled missile with a range of about 1,000 kilometers (621 miles) with a 500 kilogram payload, and we think it is something North Korea has had for a while.
+This is a liquid-fueled missile with a range of about 1,000 kilometers (621 miles) with a 500-kilogram payload, and we think it is something North Korea has had for a while.

 So while this test did not show new missile capability, it seemed to show that they were practicing operational use of the missiles, since you might fire multiple missiles in combat.